Growing food and fibre markets

-Growing Food and Fibre Markets (GFFM) is an $8 million program aimed at helping producers, industry and the whole supply chain build paddock to port capability to:
+Growing Food and Fibre Markets (GFFM) is an $8 million program.
+It is aimed at helping producers, industry and the whole supply chain build 'paddock to port' capability and:

 - better capture export market opportunities

 - strengthen biosecurity and food safety capability, focusing on product assurance and integrity systems

 - build upon our reputation as an exporter of premium quality food and fibre products.